Mark Weinberg: Other activities

 He is an honorary bencher of Gray's Inn and is a governor emeritus of the London School of Economics.

-In 2013 he underwrote the development of CAERvest,[8] a unique human cooling device that is used to treat heatstroke.
+In 2013 he underwrote the development of CAERvest, a unique human cooling device that is used to treat heatstroke.
 He is also the non-executive chairman of Atlas City, a newly established company in the field of blockchain and of Blackout, a company which has developed a unique system for protecting data in the care of companies, as well as enabling schools to limit the use of social media by their pupils.

 Family

 He is married to former actress, hotelier and designer Anouska Hempel, his second wife, and has 4 children.
+He lives at Cole Park near Malmesbury in Wiltshire.